Backpacking Bolivia guide/tips: Raw and rugged!

 A few tips for backpacking Bolivia:

-- – If you find yourself suffering from Altitude sickness chew cocoa leaves.
+- – If you find yourself suffering from Altitude sickness chew coca leaves.
+(Yes they are the leaves cocaine comes from but they will help)

 - – Copacabana is a great place to just chill out and recharge your batteries.
 (Especially if you’ve come in from Peru)